mscipio/hugo_website/content/post/bss-shogun-python.md

 Now lets **unmix** those signals!

 In this example I'm going to use an **Independent Component Analysis (ICA)** algorithm called *JADE*.
-JADE is one of the ICA algorithms available in Shogun and it works by performing *Aproximate Joint Diagonalization* (AJD) on a 4th order cumulant tensor.
+JADE is one of the ICA algorithms available in Shogun and it works by performing ***Approximate Joint Diagonalization*** (AJD) on a 4th order cumulant tensor.
 I'm not going to go into a lot of detail on how JADE works behind the scenes but here is the reference for the original paper:

 *Cardoso, J. F., & Souloumiac, A. (1993).
 Blind beamforming for non-Gaussian signals.
-In IEE Proceedings F (Radar and Signal Processing) (Vol. 140, No. 6, pp. 362-370).
+In IEEE Proceedings F (Radar and Signal Processing) (Vol. 140, No. 6, pp. 362-370).
 IET Digital Library.*

 > **Note:**